antoniaspoerk/Tumor-Classification-from-MRI-images-/README.md

 modeling approaches of increasing complexity: a simple MLP, a CNN trained from scratch, a frozen pretrained VGG16, and a fine-tuned VGG16.

-Covers data exploration, MRI-specific data augmentation, training with early stopping, and evaluation (accuracy, F1, precision, recall), with a focus on which tumor types are most often confused and why.

 ## Dataset

 [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset)